cfortuner/promptable/apps/docs/docs/introduction.md

 To assist in debugging, we also provide a Tracing UI that helps you visualize the steps taken by the LLM to generate the output.

-TODO: link to tracing UI docs

-If you have any questions about anything related to Promptable or if you want to discuss with us and the community, you are welcome to join our **[discord](https://discord.gg/yxjrwm7Bfr)**.
+If you have any questions about anything related to Promptable or if you want to discuss with us and the community, you are welcome to join our **[discord](https://discord.gg/SYmACWTf6V)**.

 ## Motivation